boucadair/lisp-pubsub-flow-examples/draft-boucadair-lisp-pubsub-flow-examples.md

 ~~~~
 {: #fretrans title="An Example of Failed Notification Delivery" artwork-align="center"}

-Note that no specific action is currently specified in {{!I-D.ietf-lisp-pubsub}} when such failure occurs.
+Note that no specific action is currently specified in {{!I-D.ietf-lisp-pubsub}} when such a failure occurs.
 That is, the entry is kept active and future updates will trigger new Map-Notify cycles.

 # Successful Subscription Update